maddenc33/School_District_Analysis/README.md

   5. Calculate the passing percentages per school.
   6. Create the new dataframe and clean it up.
 Once the dataframes were clean and ready for analysis, I could make statistical calulations on the data to determine the highest and lowest performing schools.

+An issue was then brought up with the data involving falsified grades.
+In order for the data to be re-evaluated, I needed to implement code that would remove the fraudulent test scores from the sample so that the analysis could be run again.

 ```python
 # Example code